Namespaces

 template< class InputIt1, class InputIt2, class T,

-class BinaryOperation1, class BinaryOperation2 >
+class BinaryOp1, class BinaryOp2 >

-constexpr T inner_product( InputIt1 first1, InputIt1 last1,
+T inner_product( InputIt1 first1, InputIt1 last1,

 InputIt2 first2, T init,

-BinaryOperation1 op1, BinaryOperation2 op2 );
+BinaryOp1 op1, BinaryOp2 op2 );

-1) Initializes the accumulator acc (of type T) with the initial value init and then modifies it with the expression acc = acc + (*i1) * (*i2)(until C++11)acc = std::move(acc) + (*i1) * (*i2)(since C++11) for every iterator i1 in the range [first1last1) in order and its corresponding iterator i2 in the range beginning at first2.
+1) Initializes the accumulator acc (of type T) with the initial value init and then modifies it with the expression acc = acc + (*i1) * (*i2)(until C++20)acc = std::move(acc) + (*i1) * (*i2)(since C++20) for every iterator i1 in the range [first1last1) in order and its corresponding iterator i2 in the range beginning at first2.
 For built-in meaning of + and *, this computes inner product of the two ranges.

-2) Initializes the accumulator acc (of type T) with the initial value init and then modifies it with the expression acc = op1(acc, op2(*i1, *i2))(until C++11)acc = op1(std::move(acc), op2(*i1, *i2))(since C++11) for every iterator i1 in the range [first1last1) in order and its corresponding iterator i2 in the range beginning at first2.
+2) Initializes the accumulator acc (of type T) with the initial value init and then modifies it with the expression acc = op1(acc, op2(*i1, *i2))(until C++20)acc = op1(std::move(acc), op2(*i1, *i2))(since C++20) for every iterator i1 in the range [first1last1) in order and its corresponding iterator i2 in the range beginning at first2.

 Contents